mobicms/system/README.md

 ## Contributing
 Contributions are welcome!
-Please read [CONTRIBUTING](https://github.com/mobicms/system/blob/develop/.github/CONTRIBUTING.md) for details.
+Please read [CONTRIBUTING][CONTRIBUTING] for details.

-This project adheres to a [Contributor Code of Conduct](https://github.com/mobicms/system/blob/develop/.github/CODE_OF_CONDUCT.md).
+This project adheres to a [Contributor Code of Conduct][Code of Conduct].
 By participating in this project and its community, you are expected to uphold this code.

 [![YAGNI](https://img.shields.io/badge/principle-YAGNI-blueviolet.svg)](https://en.wikipedia.org/wiki/YAGNI)